Chocolate Cheesecake Macarons

 - Warm up the heavy cream and glucose syrup in a small saucepan, but make sure they do not boil.

-- Then, add the warmed mixture of heavy cream and glucose into the milk chocolate and let it sit for about 30-40 seconds.
+- Then, add the warmed mixture of heavy cream and glucose to the milk chocolate and let it sit for about 30-40 seconds.
 This will allow the milk chocolate to melt.

 - After the 30-40 seconds are up, mix them with a spatula and then emulsify the mixture with a hand blender.
 This will be your chocolate ganache filling.